-A Settlement Agreement might be offered to you by your employer to settle a dispute you have with them to stop you making a claim or taking an existing claim further or so that the employment relationship can be terminated in an amicable and confidential way.
+A Settlement Agreement might be offered to you by your employer to settle a dispute you have with them to stop you from making a claim or taking an existing claim further or so that the employment relationship can be terminated in an amicable and confidential way.

 A settlement agreement usually ensures that you receive a sum of money in exchange for your agreement not to pursue any employment tribunal claims in respect of treatment that may have been afforded to you or the termination of your employment.